What is long-range shooting?

 The .224 Valkyrie was developed with long-range shooting in mind from its inception.
-It is hard to believe that a .224” caliber bullet with a C.O.A.L. (cartridge over-all length) which fits inside of an AR15 magazine well can be capable of 1,000+ yards.
+It is hard to believe that a .224-inch caliber bullet with a C.O.A.L. (cartridge overall length) that fits inside an AR15 magazine well can be capable of 1,000+ yards.

-I even had my own doubts because I am a bit of a cynic.
+I had my own doubts because I am a bit of a cynic.

-After reaching out to 1250 yards on a trip to the amazing High Bar Homestead in Gillette, WY, I am now a firm believer in the .224 Valkyrie.
-It is a screamer, and with velocity comes increased range.
-Coupled with bullets that have a high ballistic coefficient, impressive results can be achieved.
+After reaching out to 1,250 yards on a trip to the amazing High Bar Homestead in Gillette, WY, I am now a firm believer in the .224 Valkyrie.
+It is a screamer, and with increased velocity comes increased range.
+When coupled with bullets that have a high ballistic coefficient, the results are impressive.

 It also has less wind drift and less bullet drop than the .223 Remington or the 6.5 Grendel.
 Ammo prices are a bit steeper than the previously mentioned cartridges, but the American Eagle 75-grain TMJs are relatively easy on the wallet.

 While I was in Wyoming, I was able to test and evaluate the .224 Valkyrie with a rifle from Palmetto State Armory.
 It happened to shoot the Federal Premium 90-grain Sierra Match Kings very well and hitting a steel torso was fairly regular between myself and my shooting buddy, Kat Ainsworth.

 3. 6.5 Grendel – The AR-15 Long-Range Savior